hdmf-dev/hdmf-zarr/docs/source/storage.rst

 the Dataset.
 In contrast to links, individual object reference do not have a ``name`` but are identified by their location (i.e., index) in the dataset.
-As such, object references only have the ``source`` with the relative path to the target Zarr file, and the ``path`` identifying the object within the source Zarr file.The individual object references are defined in the :py:class:`~hdmf_zarr.backend.ZarrIO` as py:class:`~hdmf_zarr.utils.ZarrReference` object created via the :py:meth:`~hdmf_zarr.backend.ZarrIO.__get_ref` helper function.
+As such, object references only have the ``source`` with the relative path to the target Zarr file, and the ``path`` identifying the object within the source Zarr file.
+The individual object references are defined in the :py:class:`~hdmf_zarr.backend.ZarrIO` as py:class:`~hdmf_zarr.utils.ZarrReference` object created via the :py:meth:`~hdmf_zarr.backend.ZarrIO.__get_ref` helper function.